wangmeng255/socket-ttt/README.md

 * Server-side:

-1. Storing user data in mongoDB.
+1. Storing user data in MongoDB.
 2. Checking username and password when user logs in or signs up.
 3. Keeping online users list.
 4. Listening user's state and send users list to client-side.